Skip to content

 “You just sit back in awe and say, ‘What is happening?’” said Abdul Muhammad, who helped start the Philly Run Tribe in June.

 The five friends — brothers Hamza and Abdul Muhammad, Denzel Hill, Yasir Purdie, and Amir Walker — met on “The Drive” in June for a three-mile run after several unsuccessful attempts to run together.
-They could never agree on a time or place.
+They never could agree on a time or place.
 Finally, they said to meet behind the Art Museum on one Tuesday night.
 It was nothing special.
 Just five friends running together on one of Philly’s most popular trails.

 “We had no intention of creating anything,” Abdul Muhammad said.
 “It was just us running.”